Shopify/rails_parallel/README.markdown

         RailsParallel::Rake.launch
       end

+      namespace :db do
 	# RailsParallel runs this if it needs to reload the DB.
-      namespace :db do
         task :setup => ['db:drop', 'db:create', 'db:schema:load']

+        # RailsParallel normally doesn't mess with your current DB,
+	# only the 'test' env DB.
+Run this to load it if required.
+        task :load => :environment do
+          RailsParallel::Rake.load_current_db
+        end
       end
     end